A tower connecting gauge groups to string topology: The tower of approximations of a mapping space

-on the category of finite retractive CW complexes over $B$.
 We will justify the notation with Theorem \ref{main}, which shows that $P_n F(X)$ is the universal $n$-excisive approximation to $F(X)$.
 This is a generalization of an observation made by Greg Arone about the tower in \cite{arone_snaith}.

-\begin{rmk} It is more natural to examine the functor $X \mapsto \Map_B(X,E)$ first, before applying $\Sigma^\infty$ to it.
-But this functor is already 1-excisive, so it does not give an interesting tower.
+\begin{rmk} It would also be natural to examine the functor $X \mapsto \Map_B(X,E)$, before applying $\Sigma^\infty$ to it.
+This functor is already 1-excisive, so it does not give an interesting tower.
 It is also natural to consider